arnicas/analyst-toolbelt-course/week1/Readme.md

   * Everyone everywhere uses it in business.
   * It’s a great tool for exploratory data analysis
-  * You can use it to make CSV files for other tools, and use in Python/R/Javascript apps
+  * You can use it to make CSV (comma-separated value text) files for other tools, and use in Python/R/Javascript apps
-  * It has some powerful capabilities including charts,formulae, stats, filters, etc
+  * It has some powerful capabilities including charts,formulae, stats, filters, etc.
-  * It can be used for reporting, analysis, charts, 2 interactivity...
+  * It can be used for reporting, analysis, charts, interactivity...

 ### Data Analysis Skills